FreeRTOS/coreMQTT/cbmc/proofs/MQTT_SerializeSubscribe/README.md

-MQTT_DeserializeAck proof
+MQTT_SerializeSubscribe proof
 ==============

-This directory contains a memory safety proof for MQTT_DeserializeAck.
+This directory contains a memory safety proof for MQTT_SerializeSubscribe.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer